CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Architecture

-DomainAuth combines DNSSEC, X.509 certificates, and CMS signatures to create a decentralised authentication system.
-The architecture consists of several layered components:
+DomainAuth is built on three foundational layers:

-1. **DNS Layer:** Provides the domain name hierarchy and DNSSEC-based verification of domain ownership.
+1. **DNS and DNSSEC Layer:**
+   - Provides the domain name hierarchy and DNSSEC-based verification of domain ownership.
+   - The DNSSEC chain connects the DNS root of trust to the organisation's domain, enabling offline validation without prior key distribution.
+   - The DomainAuth TXT record bridges DNSSEC and PKI by publishing the organisation's public key information in a standardised, discoverable way.
-2. **PKI Layer:** Establishes a per-organisation Public Key Infrastructure where each organisation issues certificates to its members.
+2. **PKI Layer:**
+   - Establishes a per-organisation PKI where each organisation issues certificates to its members.
+   - The Organisation certificate functions as the domain-specific trust anchor that binds the organisation's public key to its domain name.
+   - Member certificates extend the organisation's trust to specific members, containing identity information that enables them to produce signatures.
-3. **Signature Layer:** Enables members to produce unforgeable digital signatures on behalf of their organisation.
+3. **Signature Layer:**
+   - Enables members to produce digital signatures on behalf of their organisation.

-Each organisation serves as an independent trust anchor, responsible for managing its own members and certificates.
-The DNSSEC infrastructure provides a secure foundation for verifying the authenticity of the organisation's public key.

-DomainAuth's self-contained verification model allows signature bundles to be verified independently, without requiring connectivity to the Internet or the organisation's infrastructure.
+   - Signature bundles package digital signatures with all verification material, enabling offline validation.

+These layers interact differently depending on the signature context:

+- In **member signatures**, the chain of trust flows from the DNSSEC chain to the organisation certificate, then to the member certificate, and finally to the signature, providing end-to-end cryptographic proof of authorship.
+- In **organisation signatures**, the chain of trust flows from the DNSSEC chain directly to the organisation certificate and then to the signature, with member attribution provided as a claim rather than a cryptographic proof.

+Furthermore, Member Id Bundles are a key architectural component that packages the complete chain of trust (DNSSEC chain, organisation certificate, and member certificate) into a single, portable format, enabling members to produce verifiable signatures offline.

 ## Trust Model